samiaab1990/samiaab1990/README.md

   - ✨ Data visualizations
   - ✨ Full stack software engineering
 - 📊 <b>Experience</b>:
-  - ✨ Data visualizations and dashboards
+  - ✨ Data visualizations and dashboards via R and Python
   - ✨ Package development
   - ✨ Automation
-  - ✨ Web development
+  - ✨ HTML, CSS and JavaScript
 <!--
 **samiaab1990/samiaab1990** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.